 |

-to right across the screen, carrying parts to help build the rocket.
+left to right across the screen, carrying parts to help

 | Yar Flies |